pityka/tasks/README.md

 Resource allocations are enforced, i.e. a task may use more resources than asked for and the library will not do anything about this.

 ## Horizontal scaling
-Worker processes are always attached to a single master process.
-A single master process may distribute work to multiple worker processes.

-Multiple identical master processes can run aside each other if the `tasks-postgres` module is used to externalize the state and either:
+Multiple identical processes can run aside each other if the `tasks-postgres` module is used to externalize the state and either:
 - the persistent storage is globally accessible (object storage or a file system mounted on each node).
 If it is a network filesystem, it must provide atomic rename.
 - or the persistent caching is disabled.